 Herbal Alternatives for Anxiety

-While traditional treatment options for an anxiety disorder are always optimal for easing symptoms, they can come with consequences.
+While traditional treatment options for an anxiety disorder are helpful, they can come with consequences.
 Most notably, the prescription medication for anxiety treatment (i.e. Xanax, Valium) can be highly addictive and cause more problems than solutions.

 Warning About Herbal Alternatives

-Before we begin, it’s important to understand that most herbal alternatives mentioned on our list do not have significant studies to back up claims that they can treat anxiety.
-The majority of studies mentioned throughout this article remain in the preliminary stages – in other words, more research is necessary to confirm these herbs effectiveness.
+Before we begin, it’s important to understand that most herbs mentioned here do not have significant research.
+Most studies discussed throughout this article remain in the preliminary stages.
+In other words, more research is necessary to confirm their effectiveness.

-With that said, the herbal alternatives mentioned throughout this list should not be a final solution to your anxiety treatment.
+With that said, herbal alternatives should not be the final solution to your anxiety treatment.
 In fact, as traditional treatment recommends, anxiety is best tackled with medication alongside therapies.
-Therefore, we highly suggest you seek out a mental health professional while taking any of these alternatives.
+Therefore, we highly suggest you consult your healthcare provider before taking an herbal alternative.

 Herbal Alternatives for Anxiety

-For thousands of years, people have been using many of the herbs mentioned on this list to ease stress and calm the nerves.
-As Western society has become more suspicious of pharmaceutical medications, it’s also been adopting some of these century-old medicines.
+For thousands of years, people have used a variety of herbal medicines to ease stress and calm their nerves. ¹ As Western society has become more suspicious of pharmaceutical medications, it’s also adopted some of these century-old medicines.

-We invite you to follow as we list off 6 all-natural herbal alternatives that have some evidence suggesting they can provide anxiety relief.
+We invite you to follow as we list six all-natural herbal alternatives that have some evidence of reducing anxiety.

 It’s important to note that if you are currently on prescription medication, whether for anxiety or not, it’s worth speaking to your doctor about taking herbal alternatives.
-While our list doesn’t detail this, some of these alternatives can negatively interact with certain medication.
+While our list doesn’t detail this, some of these alternatives can negatively interact with certain medications. ²

 Kava Kava

-Naturally found in the islands of the Pacific Ocean, kava kava (sometimes referred to as just kava) has been used as a ceremonial beverage in order to alter moods and alleviate stress.
+Naturally found in the islands of the Pacific Ocean, kava kava (sometimes referred to as just kava) has been used as a ceremonial beverage to alter moods and alleviate stress.

-Still, due to the uncertainty, it’s in your best interest not to take kava in the long-term until more studies are produced.
+Still, due to the uncertainty, it’s in your best interest not to take kava for long-term treatment until more studies are developed.

 Passionflower

 The family of plants known as passionflower has nearly 550 different species.
-Certain species, such as P. incarnata, have been found to help treat symptoms of anxiety, nervousness, and restlessness.
+Certain species, such as P. incarnata, have been found to help treat symptoms of:

 Valerian